BreakZero/BreakZero/README.md

 I am an android engineer 👨🏻‍💻 with experience in blockchain, passionately working towards web3.

-🙇🏻 I am studying everything about Bitcoin and EVM.
+A small thing: I am interesting in modern android technical and web3 like Bitcoin/EVM.

 ![Metrics](/github-metrics.svg)